svenlinker/HMLSL/README.md

 # Abbreviations
 The operators for HMLSL can be written using the abbreviations defind in the file "abbrev".
+The file can be installed by copying it to the .isabelle/$ISABELLE_VERSION/jedit folder in the user's home directory.

+To activate them, please open the menu "Utilities->Global Options" and check the "Space bar expands abbrevs" option.

-Following the implementation of Benzm"uller, we whoose to prefix each abbreviation with "m".
+Following the implementation of Benzmüller[1], we choose to prefix each abbreviation with "m".
 The first-order operators mostly follow the conventions in Isabelle, while the HMLSL specific operators also carry semantically sensible names.